GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Evaluation

 \subsection{Utility}

-We evaluate our synthetic glucose traces for use in a glucose forecasting task using the common paradigm TSTR (Train on Synthetic, Test on Real), in which the synthetic data is used to train the model and then tested on the original data.
-This use case was chosen as it is a frequent real-world problem in both academic and industry scenarios (e.g., used in the current development of artificial insulin delivery.)
-We train a LSTM network optimized for glucose forecasting tasks ~\cite{kushner2020multi} and report the Root Mean Square Error (RMSE).
-Results are summarized in Table~\ref{table:rmse}.

-Since RMSE may provide a limited view about the predictions from the glucose forecasting model, we also plot the Clarke Error Grid~\cite{clarke2005original}, which visualizes the differences between a predictive and a reference measurement, and is a basis for evaluation of the safety of diabetes-related medical devices (for example, used for evaluating glucose outputs from predictive models integrated into artificial insulin delivery systems).
-More details are available in Appendix~\ref{apdx:util}.
+We evaluate our synthetic glucose traces for use in a glucose forecasting task using the common paradigm TSTR (Train on Synthetic, Test on Real), in which the synthetic data is used to train the model and then tested on the real validation data.
+We train an LSTM network optimized for glucose forecasting tasks~\cite{kushner2020multi} and report the Root Mean Square Error (RMSE) in Table~\ref{table:summary-results}.
+Since RMSE provides a limited view about the model's predictions, we also plot the Clarke Error Grid~\cite{clarke2005original}, which visualizes the differences between a predictive and reference measurement, and is a basis for evaluating the safety of diabetes-related medical devices.
+More details are in Appendix~\ref{apdx:util}.
 GlucoSynth provides the best forecasting results compared to all other models across all privacy budgets.